 In February 2021, the Company adopted the 2021 Incentive Award Plan, which became effective on the completion of the Company's IPO.
 The 2021 Incentive Award Plan provides for a variety of stock-based compensation awards, including stock options, restricted stock awards (RSAs), and restricted stock units (RSUs).
-In conjunction with adopting the 2021 Incentive Award Plan, the Company discontinued the 2018 Equity Plan and the restricted stock unit plan with respect to new equity awards.
+In conjunction with adopting the 2021 Incentive Award Plan, the Company discontinued the 2018 Equity Incentive Plan with respect to new equity awards.
 The number of shares of the Company's common stock reserved for issuance is subject to automatically increase by 5% of all shares outstanding at the beginning of each calendar year.